zvoverman/web-page-monitor/README.md

 5) Push to your fork: `git push origin main`
 6) Submit a pull request.

+## Deploy with Docker

+1) Run `npm run start-container` to build and deploy docker image.
+2) Navigate to [https://localhost:8080](https://localhost:8080) to access the application.

 ## License
 This project is licensed under the [MIT License](LICENSE).